chpatton013/Rust-Full-Stack/README.md

 Python

-Test FastAPI with Docker and see its speed with loadtest.
+* Test FastAPI with Docker and see its speed with loadtest.
+* Moviepy code to cut videos with specific range.

 Golang